FrancescoLeni/AI_PPG/README.md

 The repo is structured to handle the training of a great variety of models and architectures.

+* 'organize_dataset.py' is used to rearrange the data in more handy format and to extract crops.
 * DL models are trained and testing using 'DL_train.py'
 * ML training can be handled using 'ML_experiments.py'
 * 'NB_ML_inference.pynb' is used for ML models testing